-Welcome to our new Brexit 2020/21 dedicated page
+Welcome to our Brexit information page

 On this page you will find regular updates, links to information, training and guidance available to you to support your work through the transition period.
 Should you have any questions or need something specific, please contact us

 Update 11th March 2021

 Following the publication of the Green Paper on transforming public procurement in December 2020, LUPC has engaged regularly with its members across higher and further education institutions, and not-for-profit organisations in the education, arts, science, charity, and wider public sectors.